 First West Nile Virus Positive Mosquito Pool Detected

-The Cascade County Weed and Mosquito Division has detected its first West Nile Virus (WNV) positive mosquito pool in 2013.
-The first WNV positive sample of Culex tarsalis was collected on Monday, August 12, 2013 in the Fort Shaw area and was confirmed by the lab at the Montana Department of Public Health and Human Services (DPHHS) on Wednesday, August 14, 2013.
+The Cascade County Weed & Mosquito Division has detected its first West Nile Virus (WNV) positive mosquito pool in 2014.
+The first WNV positive sample of Culex tarsalis was collected north of Great Falls on Wednesday, July 16, 2014 and was confirmed by the lab at the Montana Department of Public Health and Human Services (DPHHS) on Thursday, July 17, 2014.

-Will Patterson, Manager for the Division, reassures residents, “the Cascade County Weed and Mosquito Division will continue to collect and test mosquito samples from its surveillance traps until the end of September to ensure we are taking all possible steps to help protect residents from WNV.”
-Trixie Smith, Prevention Services Division Manager for CCHD adds that, “no infection in humans, horses, or birds has been detected in Cascade County so far this year, but we still encourage all residents to take steps to protect themselves.”
+Will Patterson, Manager for the Division reassures residents, “the Cascade County Weed & Mosquito Division will continue to collect and test mosquito samples from its surveillance traps until the end of September to ensure we are taking all possible steps to help protect residents from WNV.”
+Trixie Smith, Prevention Services Division Manager for CCHD, adds, “no infection in humans, horses, or birds, has been detected in Cascade County so far this year, but we still encourage all residents to take steps to protect themselves.”

 The single best defense against WNV is bite prevention.
 To protect yourself, use the 4 Ds:

 - DEET-Apply repellent containing an EPA-registered active ingredient, such as DEET, and follow the directions on the package.